QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 ## Basic concepts

-The required element in order to write some code.
+The required elements to write some code are

 * [Types](basic/types.md)
 * [Operators](basic/operators.md)